 So, what do you use boundary line agreements for?
 One common example occurs when one neighbor accidentally encroaches on another person’s property by planting hedges or building a structure.
 This may occur if the original property owner does a land survey and discovers the error.
 In that case, the property owner needs to create a boundary line agreement with their neighbor if they want to retain the title to that property piece.
 The resulting boundary line agreement will include an acknowledgment by your neighbor that they accidentally encroached on the property, as well as an acknowledgment on your end that you will let the structure remain standing.
 In this way, the structure builder can keep control of the building while you retain control of the actual land it is built on.

-In the end, knowing how to find property lines on your land is supremely important as a homeowner, particularly if you have lots of neighbors close by and you like to do projects on your property that stand the risk of accidentally encroaching on another person’s land.
-By the same token, knowing how to find property lines will let you prevent your property from being encroached upon over and over.
+In the end, knowing how to find your property line for free can be crucial as a homeowner.
+These skills can help if you have neighbors close by and you enjoy doing projects on your property that could potentially encroach on another lot. by the same token, knowing how to find property lines will let you prevent your property from being encroached upon over and over.
 Fortunately, you can use the above six techniques to find the legal property lines for your land in no time.

 Ready to start taking advantage of the current opportunities in the real estate market?